Bojack-Manhorse/Multinational_Retail_Data_Centralisation_Project/README.md

 ### Installation

-First ensure python is installed on your system, along with java (to run tabula).
+First ensure python is installed on your system, along with java (to run the tabula package).

 To clone the repository, run the following in a terminal: